 - 1 teaspoon baking soda

-- 2 eggs, whisked
+- 2 eggs whisked

 - 1 teaspoon vanilla

-- 1/2 cup walnuts, chopped
+- 1/2 cup walnuts chopped

 Cook the fruit

-- Preheat oven to 350 F
+- Preheat oven to 350 F.

-- Let cool for 5 minutes in muffin tin
+- Check with cake tester to see if done.
+Let cool for 5 minutes in the muffin tin before removing to a wire rack to cool.

-- Slather a muffin with butter
+- Slather a muffin with butter.